mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 Here, even though `this_other_function` and `ThisOtherClass` are *not* prefixed with underscores, they are not considered public, because we explicitly and only marked `this_function` and `ThisClass` as public.

 Declaring `__all__` has another beneficial effect: it affects wildcard imports.
-When your users use wildcard imports to import things from one of your module, Python will only import the objects that are listed in `__all__`.
+When your users use wildcard imports to import things from one of your modules, Python will only import the objects that are listed in `__all__`.
 Without `__all__`, it would import all objects that are not prefixed with an underscore, *including objects already imported from elsewhere*.
 This can cause serious namespace pollution, and even slow down Python code when wildcard imports are chained.
 [We actually recommend avoiding wildcard imports](python-code.md#avoid-wildcard-imports).

 By declaring `__all__`, your public API becomes explicit, and explicit is better than implicit.
 But `__all__` only works for module-level objects.
 Within classes, you will still have to rely on the underscore prefix convention to mark methods or attributes as internal/private.